Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/weight_paint/tools/brush.rst

 Use Falloff
    When enabled, use Strength falloff for the brush.
    Brush Strength decays with the distance from the center of the brush.
-Weight :kbd:`W`
+Weight
    The weight (color) to be used by the brush.

-   Use :kbd:`Ctrl-LMB` to sample the weight value of clicked vertex.
-   :kbd:`Shift-LMB` lets you select the group from which to sample from.